 You have probably noticed that when you have a lot of tabs open, the whole system becomes sluggish, and it takes longer to complete even simple tasks.
 This can be frustrating.
 Lots of the machine’s resources are tied up with those open tabs, but not really doing anything.

-The mind is not too dissimilar.
+The mind is actually quite similar.

-Most of the time all that is needed is a reboot to clear out the clutter and start with a clean slate.
+Most of the time all that is needed is a reset to clear out the clutter and start with a clean slate.
 Then the tasks can be addressed one by one with the full resources of a fresh machine.

 There are a number of techniques available to give your machine some kind of reset.

-- Step 2: take a slow, deep, breath in
+- Take a slow, deep, breath in

 When you emerge from your float you will feel calm and clear.
 Your attention will be unified, and your awareness of sensory inputs will be vivid and detailed.
 You will feel relaxed and refreshed, yet alert.